-Let’s end the confusion on what “restaurant management software” really means
+Let’s end the confusion on what “restaurant management software” really means.

-Any online search for restaurant management software yields tens of thousands of results, and the only thing those results make clear is that the term means something different depending on who you ask.
+Any online search for restaurant software yields tens of thousands of results, and the only thing those results make clear is that the term means something different depending on who you ask.
 We’ve noticed that the definition tends to go in one of two different directions.

 - It’s a BOH thing

-- 1. Manage restaurant food costs
+- 1. Improve food costs

-- 2. Manage restaurant labor costs
+- 2. Optimize labor costs

-- 3. Data analysis and reporting with restaurant management software
+- 3. Data analysis and reporting

 - 4. The importance of forecasting

-- 5. Maintaining consistency in multi-unit chain restaurants
+- 5. Maintaining consistency in multi-unit chains

 - 6. Wrapping up: everything is connected